mfmceneaney/CLAS12-Analysis/README.md

 apptainer pull clas12-analysis.sif oras://ghcr.io/mfmceneaney/clas12-analysis:latest
 ```

-Then, run the container and bind a host folder (e.g. /data) into /data
+Then, run the project from the container and bind a host folder (e.g. /data) into /data
 in the container with the option `-v <host_dir>:<container_dir>`:
 ```bash
 singularity exec -B /path/on/host:/data clas12-analysis.sif /usr/src/clas12-analysis/bin/run.sh --help
 ```

-### Manual Installation
+## Manual Installation
 If you wish to install manually you will need the following tools
 * jdk==21.0.8
 * groovy==5.0.0